menna3lwan/movie_app/README.md

 ---

-Movies App reflects a structured, scalable, and production-oriented Flutter application built with architectural clarity and engineering discipline.
+Movies App represents a structured and production-ready Flutter implementation designed with scalability and maintainability in mind.